casperin/testing-react/README.md

 ## What is it?

 Basically a small app that (as a freelancer) lets you register time spend working for clients.
-It doesn't actually save anything to anywhere, and there's currently no way to add or remove clients, so it's rather useless as a an actual tool.
+It doesn't actually save anything to anywhere, so it's rather useless as a an actual tool.